pprevos/digital-humanities/README.md

 # digital-humanities
-R code to analyse and manipulate text and images
+R code to analyse and manipulate text and images.